Ignatius Aphrem II

-Before his election to the patriarchate, he was the Syriac Orthodox Archbishop of the Eastern United States, and was known as Mor Cyril Aphrem Karim in that post.
-In that role he established 11 new parishes, introducing a number of new programs for the youth, and worked for inter-church unity.
+Born and raised in Qamishili, Syria, Karim took the vows of a monk in 1985 and was later ordained as a deacon and then as a priest.
+He received a Bachelor of Arts in Divinity from the Coptic Theological Seminary in Cairo in 1988.
+In 1992, he received a Licentiate of Sacred Theology and in 1994, a Doctor of Divinity from St Patrick's College, Ireland.

+In 1996, Aphrem Karim was consecrated as the Patriarchal Vicar and Metropolitan Archbishop of the Archdiocese for the Eastern United States by Patriarch Ignatius Zakka I Iwas.
+As an archbishop, he established 11 new parishes bringing the number of parishes in the archdiocese to 20.
+He also created Syriac Orthodox Archdiocesan Youth Organization, an initiative to coordinate youth activities across parishes in the archdiocese.

+Upon his accession to the throne of Patriarch, Aphrem II took the patriarchal name Ignatius, and also became the second patriarch to bear the monastic name Aphrem after Patriarch Ignatius Aphrem Barsoum.
+Unlike his immediate predecessors, Aphrem II chose not to use Karim, his family name in his official title.

 Early life and education

-Saʿid Karim was born in Qamishli, north-eastern Syria, on 3 May 1965, the youngest son of Issa and Khanema Karim.
-His family are Syriac Orthodox Assyrians / Syriacs who originally came from the village Ëḥwo (Turkish: Güzelsu) in the Tur Abdin region of Mardin Province, Turkey.
+Saʿid Karim was born on May 3, 1965, in Qamishli, located in northeastern Syria.
+He was the youngest son of Issa and Khanema Karim.
+His family belonged to the Syriac Orthodox Christian Assyrian community who originally hailed from the village Ëḥwo (Turkish: Güzelsu) in the Tur Abdin region of Mardin Province, Turkey.
+Karim's father died early in his life, so he was primarily raised by his mother.

-After finishing primary schooling in Qamishli in 1977, Karim received his religious secondary education at St. Ephrem's Theological Seminary in Atchaneh, Bikfaya, Lebanon.
-After completing school in 1982, he worked in Aleppo, Syria, as an assistant to the Archbishop Mor Gregorios Yuhanna Ibrahim.
-From 1984 to 1988, he attended the Coptic Theological Seminary in Cairo, Egypt, receiving a Bachelor of Arts degree in Divinity.
+Karim completed his primary education in Qamishli in 1977.
+He then pursued religious secondary studies at St. Ephrem's Theological Seminary in Atchaneh, Lebanon.
+After graduating in 1982, he served as an assistant to Archbishop Mor Gregorios Yuhanna Ibrahim in Aleppo, Syria.
+Between 1984 and 1988, he attended the Coptic Theological Seminary in Cairo, Egypt and received a Bachelor of Arts in Divinity.

-In 1985, Saʿid Karim took the vows of a monk, and changed his name to Aphrem in honor of the 4th-century Syriac poet-theologian Ephrem the Syrian and former patriarch Aphrem I Barsoum.
-He was ordained deacon, and, later that year, was elevated to the sacred priesthood.
-From 1988 to 1989, he served as both the secretary to his patriarchal predecessor, Ignatius Zakka I Iwas, and as a teacher at St Ephrem's Theological Seminary in Damascus, Syria.
+In 1985, Saʿid Karim became a monk, and received the name 'Aphrem' in honor of the 4th-century Syriac poet-theologian Ephrem the Syrian and former patriarch Aphrem I Barsoum.
+He was ordained a deacon in Egypt and then elevated to priesthood later that year.
+From 1988 to 1989, he served as both the secretary to then patriarch, Ignatius Zakka I Iwas, and as a teacher at St Ephrem's Theological Seminary in Damascus, Syria.

-In 1991, he entered St Patrick's College in Maynooth, Ireland, from where he received a Licentiate of Sacred Theology (1992) and Doctor of Divinity (1994).
+In 1991, he entered St Patrick's College in Maynooth, Ireland and received a Licentiate of Sacred Theology (1992) and a Doctor of Divinity (1994).
 His doctoral thesis was titled The Symbolism of the Cross in early Syriac Christianity.
-During that time, he also served as a priest to the Syriac Orthodox Community in the United Kingdom.